russellsamora/geolocation-simulator/README.md

 An HTML5 geolocation simulator for desktops that want to pretend to be mobile.
 Basically for simulating a mobile use case of walking / driving.

 ### Features
-* Oh, you want features?
+* Oh, you want features...
+* Customize speed of movement
+* Pause at any coordinate

 ### How it works
 When testing something with geolocation, it can be a pain to walk around, so this simulates that experience by overriding the native geolocation API so you change almost zero code switching to production.
 You supply a list of coordinates, and the simulator will follow the path (as the crow flies) between them.
 It moves at a constant pace and then stops on completion.
 You can provide a custom speed.
 Use something [like this](http://www.findlatitudeandlongitude.com/click-lat-lng-list/) to easily create your path coordinates.